 Recipe: White Bean Soup

-You can make this as creamy as you like by adding an extra potato (or a potato with a higher starch content) and by blending as much or as little of the soup as you like but it’s clean taste and satisfying stick to ribs taste make this the perfect fall or winter soup.
-As a bonus it’s made of ingredients that are cheap most of the year and are generally in my pantry so it’s perfect for last minute or cheap night meals.
+You can make this soup extra creamy either by adding more potato chunks and/or by blending as much or as little of the soup as you like.
+The soup itself has a really simple taste and it pretty satisfying stick to ribs making it a perfect soup for any chilly day.
+As a bonus it’s made of ingredients that are cheap most of the year and are generally in my pantry so it’s perfect for a last minute meal.

 White Bean Soup